ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 nav_order: 1
 ---

-# How to connect to the SMB
+# How to Connect to the SMB
 {:.no_toc}
 In the following, the basic usage of the SMB payload is described.